antonvw/wex/ROADMAP.md

   -> windows appear
 - update po files
 - allow text entry validator for stc_entry_dialog, see macro mode
-- del listview, stream when using queue, test case fails, as not all events are processed (move the queue from stream to del frame) use wxEvtHandler
 - use boost JSON (requires boost 1.76)